Jumio/mobile-sdk-ios/docs/integration_guide.md

 }'
 ```

-### Miscellaneous
+### Camera Handling
 Use `cameraFacing` attribute of `Jumio.Scan.View` to configure the default camera and set it to `front` or `back`.
 ```
 scanView.cameraFacing = .front
 ```
+Use boolean `hasFlash` of `Jumio.Scan.View` to see if flash is available for the current device camera.
+Use boolean `flash` to toggle the camera flash.

 ## Customization

 You can customize Jumio SDK UI.
 By using `Jumio.Theme` class you can create your own theme and set it to your Jumio instance.
 You can use ['our sample app'](../sample/SampleApp/DefaultUI+Customization.swift) as guide to create your theme.

 ### Dark Mode
 `Jumio.Theme` attributes can also be customized for dark mode.
-For each `Jumio.Theme.Value` you can initiate with either `light` or `light and dark`.
-If both `light and dark` colors have been specified, they will be applied to the modes respectively.
+For each `Jumio.Theme.Value` you can initiate with either only one color or with `light and dark`.
+If `light and dark` colors have been specified, they will be applied to the modes respectively.
 Dark mode will be applied when darkmode is enabled in system settings.

 ## SDK Workflow